-Whilst bees are most well-known and appreciated for their honey and pollen, they also have a very important role to play in the ecosystem as pollinators, and their absence has a profound impact on flora and fauna diversity, and ultimately on the food chains that we rely upon for our nourishment.
+Whilst bees are most well-known and appreciated for their honey and pollen, they also have a very important role to play in the ecosystem as pollinators, and their absence has a profound impact on flora and fauna diversity, and ultimately on the food chains that we rely on.

-Habitat loss and the use of pesticides, as well as pathogens and parasites, are some of the main reasons behind the decline of honey bees worldwide.
-To address some of these threats, humans have organised selective breeding programmes to improve the resilience of honey bees.
-For the sake of the longevity of the species, the bees also need to evolve on their own, without human intervention.
-The surviving colonies will become harbours of desirable genetics and hence be able to increase the genetic diversity of the species to ensure its long-term survival.
+Unfortunately, like most of the flying insects, honey bees are in decline for a number of reasons, including habitat loss, the use of pesticides, pathogens and parasites.
+To address some of these threats, there are selective breeding programmes to improve their resilience.
+However, for the sake of the longevity of the species, honey bees also need to evolve on their own, without human intervention, adapting to environmental changes as they have for millions of years.
+The surviving bees will have desirable genetics, and hence, be able to increase the genetic diversity of the species to ensure its long-term survival.

 If you would like to receive information about Honey Bee Wild events and activities, please join our mailing list here.